 SAP Calculations Explained

 What are SAP calculations?
-Like we noted in the introduction, SAP calculations are mandatory assessments for any and all new residential property developments.
+SAP calculations are mandatory assessments for any and all new residential property developments.
 They may also be required for property conversions, and additions or extensions.
 Essentially, an SAP calculation is used to measure the energy efficiency of a property for the purpose of detailing an Energy Performance Certificate, or EPC.
 Based on the data in the EPC, Building Control will either approve or deny the property.
 In order to sell or rent a property, an EPC must be presented by law.

 Why SAP Calculations Are Important